KoryNunn/predator/README.md

 # predator

-Finds the exposed box, if there is on, of a child DOM element.
+Finds the exposed box, if there is one, of a child DOM element.

 Useful if you want to check if an element is visible to the user, and how much of it.